My approach is to ...

 ... listen for words not spoken.

 I believe it is one of the greatest human desires to be known and understood, and we use more than just our words to communicate.
 I believe we also unconsciously try to be known with our actions and other nonverbal communications.
 Therefore, in addition to listening to your story, I also believe that your daily life experiences, relationships, desires, fears, and dreams will help us know you and how you experience life.
 These less verbal parts can offer valuable information about what may be interfering with your capacity to find greater enjoyment and meaning in life.
 Therefore I welcome these unspoken experiences and feelings and hope they open doors for you.

 ... create a space for your true and deepest feelings.

 As a therapist, I strive to create a space where you feel safe enough to look at the troubling and uncertain things in your life.
 Often we are unaware of how unkind we are being to ourselves, and the extent to which we hurt.
 Sometimes we can blame ourselves for not having it all together and this can create fear around getting to know the hurts and desires underneath our behaviors.
 I hope to facilitate a safe place that allows your inner critic to relax and your deeper sorrows and longings to emerge.

-I began counseling women 19 years ago through several nonprofit settings which included counseling women, leading support groups, and providing training on issues such as depression, intimacy avoidance, codependency, control, conflict resolution, and understanding how our past impacts our present.
-My life experience working in corporate America, teaching English overseas, and owning my own business has enriched my work and deepened my understanding of the women I counsel.
+I began counseling 19 years ago through several nonprofit settings which included counseling women, leading support groups, and providing training on issues such as depression, intimacy avoidance, codependency, control, conflict resolution, and understanding how our past impacts our present.
+My life experience working in corporate America, teaching English overseas, and owning my own business has enriched my work and deepened my understanding of those I counsel.